Platonic-Systems/mission-control/README.md

 ## Usage

-See the [example](./example) directory for a working example.
+To try out mission-control, start from one of the following ways:

+- Run `nix flake init -t github:Platonic-Systems/mission-control` to create a template `flake.nix` file.
+Run `nix develop` on it.
-Run `nix develop --override-input mission-control path:../.`[^override] (or simply `direnv allow` if you already use direnv) to drop into the Nix shell, which will display the mission control banner as shown below:
+- Clone this repo and checkout the [example](./example).
+On this directory, run `nix develop --override-input mission-control path:../.`[^override] (or simply `direnv allow` if you already use direnv) to drop into the Nix shell

 [^override]: The `--override-input` option is to be used when running from this repository to make sure that we are using the local version of `mission-control`.
 If you are copying this `flake.nix` to your project (without also copying the outdated `flake.lock`), you can simply run `nix develop`.

+Once you are in the Nix develop shell, you'll see a banner like below:

 ```
 ### ️🔨 Welcome to the Nix devshell ###